CPA tips to accumulate, grow and perpetuate your wealth during economic downturn

 Managing debt is also important, but keep in mind that not all debt is bad.
 Sometimes, it makes sense to simply pay principal and invest what would typically be an additional payment into a tax-deferred retirement strategy.

 “Debt is a very emotional thing because nobody wants to owe anyone anything.
 Paying off debt doesn’t always make you financially free,” explains Erica.
-“It never makes sense to dump a ton of cash to pay off low-risk debt when you could put it in the market and possibly earn 5-6% – even in a recession.”
+“Although it never makes sense to dump a ton of cash to pay off low-risk debt like paying off your low fixed-rate home mortgage, there are other ways to make the most impact on your cashflow during volatile times.”

 Perpetuate: Retirees 60+, currently withdrawing from retirement savings